22.5 Sharing Data Safely Between Threads

 thread::scope(|s| {

-// Spawn a thread that immutably borrows 'numbers'.
+// Spawn a thread that takes a shared borrow of 'numbers'.

 s.spawn(|| {